james-randolph-50/ceros-ski-challenge/README.md

 Added a block-scoped turnDown function which returned the image to the downhill skier.

-Called that turnDown after one second passed.
+Called turnDown after one second passed.

 * **How I Enabled Jumping Over Certain Obstacles:**

+Checks to see if the player is jumping, and if there's a collision where the obstacleAsset's name contains 'tree' (which includes 'tree' and 'tree_cluster' and not either rock asset), it will trigger the crash.

 * **How I Added the Rhino:**